An introduction to Social Policy

 Radical feminism argues that society is dominated by patriarchy, a structure of power in which men dominate women.
 Patriarchy is "sexual politics whereby men establish their power and maintain control".
 This analysis is combined with the moral position that women should be able to live and act autonomously.

 'Race' has no fixed meaning.
 Although some commentators identify race closely with skin colour, the experience of racism is not confined to colour: the groups in Europe which experience the strongest rejection are probably gypsies and Muslims.
-Racial discrimination refers to the deliberate use of adverse selection as a means of putting people from particular racial or ethnic groups in an inferior position, but deliberate discrimination is not necessary to explain much racial disadvantage; the effect of denying access to the resources, opportunities and conditions of life available to others is to make the experience of disadvantage worse.
+Racial discrimination refers to a process of deliberate selection as a means of putting people from particular racial or ethnic groups in an inferior position, but deliberate discrimination is not necessary to explain much racial disadvantage; the effect of denying access to the resources, opportunities and conditions of life available to others is to make the experience of disadvantage worse.

 Although issues of 'race' and racism feature largely in many discussions of the sociology of welfare, it is more difficult to point directly to policies which are directly concerned with race in intention and effects.
 Exceptions are the racialised ideas behind German Nazism, or the apartheid régime in South Africa, which offered different types and standards of social services to 'whites', 'blacks', 'Asians' and 'coloureds'.

 More typically, policies concerned with 'race' are developed more obliquely.
 The American 'War on Poverty' in the 1960s, or the UK Urban Programme, addressed perceived racial problems through other means.
 The War on Poverty, which was instituted at the same time as civil rights legislation, has been represented as principally concerned to co-opt African Americans into the political process.
 Discussions of 'poverty' in the US are often still covertly racial in intent.
-The 'Urban Programme' in the UK was a desultory response to a notoriously inflammatory speech by Enoch Powell, which coded such terms as 'inner cities' as a euphemism for race.
+The 'Urban Programme' in the UK was a desultory response to a notoriously inflammatory speech by Enoch Powell.
+The policy of the time coded such terms as 'inner cities' as a euphemism for race.
 The effect of working in code, of course, was that the problems of racial minorities were hardly addressed by the programme.

 A policy which corrects one inequality (e.g. between women and men) can aggravate another (e.g. between rich and poor, if the beneficiaries are richer women).
 For example, there is a current argument in India that attempts to avoid gender discrimination will discriminate between castes.